arangodb/docs-hugo/site/content/3.13/aql/functions/document-object.md

 To only return the attribute values, see the [`VALUES()` function](#values).

 - **document** (object): an arbitrary document / object
-- returns **strArray** (array): the attributes of the input `document` as an array of arrays.
-Each element is a nested array comprised of two strings with the attribute key and the attribute value
+- returns **pairArray** (array): the attributes of the input `document` as an array of arrays.
+Each element is a nested array comprised of two elements with the attribute key and the attribute value

 **Examples**